My primary job is teaching general chemistry at Skidmore College. Along with this -

 Students working on this research learn to use computational chemistry software to calculate molecular properties that would otherwise by difficult and expensive to determine experimentally.
 If you're a Skidmore student interested in this type of research, come by and chat.
 I am interested in working with students of any year who want to learn more about chemistry, physics, math, and computers.
 Students working with me have been chemistry, biology, math, and computer science majors.

-Prior to my independent career, I was a graduate student at the Chemistry and Chemical Biology Department of Cornell University, working with Greg Ezra on the quantum and semi-quantum mechanics of rigid rotating molecules in electric fields.
+I was a graduate student at the Chemistry and Chemical Biology Department of Cornell University, working with Greg Ezra on the quantum and semi-quantum mechanics of rigid rotating molecules in electric fields.
 I completed my dissertation in the summer of 2005.
 Generally, my coursework concentrated on chemical physics (quantum mechanics, statistical mechanics, thermodynamics, classical dynamics) and applied mathematics (including differential geometry and computational physics).

 Publications (peer-reviewed)(undergraduate co-authors underlined)